Rail to India

 Most rail projects are tendered by the relevant project authority and Australian companies can participate in these tenders.
 These tenders are publicly released on the websites of the project authorities.

-Some Australian companies have executed pilot projects to demonstrate technology across verticals, such as energy efficiency, fire safety and rail safety.
-This has led to adoption of the technology and follow on contracts.
-Sub-contracting opportunities are available with foreign, Indian private and government owned companies.
+A number of Australian companies have executed pilot projects to demonstrate technology capability across verticals such as energy efficiency, fire safety and rail safety.
+This has led to the adoption of the technology and follow on contracts.
+Sub-contracting opportunities are also available with foreign, Indian private and government owned companies.

-Local representation either as an agent, distributor, manufacturing partner or associate is a business requirement.
-This is a significant advantage for tenders, achieving cost competitiveness and meeting local requirements.
+Local representation either as an agent, distributor, manufacturing partner or associate is a business necessity for this sector.
+It will result in significant advantage for tenders, achieving cost competitiveness and meeting local requirements.

 It is advisable to visit the market regularly to meet with Indian companies and key decision makers, attend and participate in targeted events.
 These are good opportunities to understand the Indian market, increase your company profile and build relationships.